mahaksharma/Facial-Landmark-with-OpenCV/README.md

-# Facial-Landmark-with-OpenCV with Viola Jones alternate solution link
+# Facial-Landmark-with-OpenCV along with Viola Jones alternate solution link
 Solution1:
 The facial Landmark detection using dlib, OpenCV, and Python Facial landmarks are used to localize and represent salient regions of the face, such as: